AI Adoption Guide

 Studies consistently show that around 70% of AI projects fail to deliver their expected business value.
 The reasons are rarely technical.
 The most common causes are:

-Successful AI adoption requires maturity across five dimensions.
+Successful AI adoption requires maturity across six dimensions.
 Weakness in any single dimension creates risk:

-1. Strategy — Clear AI vision, executive sponsorship, and alignment with business objectives.
+- Strategy: Clear AI vision, executive sponsorship, and alignment with business objectives.

-3. Technology — Infrastructure, data quality, integration capabilities, and security posture.
+- Technology: Infrastructure, data quality, integration capabilities, and security posture.

-4. People — AI literacy, change readiness, champion networks, and skills development.
+- People: AI literacy, change readiness, champion networks, and skills development.

 Getting Started